-In conclusion, 2023 has been a year of resilience and progress for BankCom's consumer business.
+In conclusion, 2023 has been a year of resilience and progress for BankCom.
 With a strengthened asset quality, a growing consumer loan portfolio, and a promising outlook for the future, the Bank is well-positioned to navigate the evolving landscape and sustain the growth in the years to come.